tranvansang/express-transformer/README.md

                 - If the `path` parameter in `transformer(path, transformerOptions)` is an array of string, `value` will be array of the values of the list of current inputs.
             - `info: Object`: an object which includes the following properties.
                 - `path`: path to the current input or array of paths to the current list of inputs.
+                - `pathSplits`: an array which contains string (object key) or number (array index) values used to determine the traversal path.
+                    When the `path` parameter is an array, this value will be an array of array.
                 - `req`: the request `req` object from the connect-like middleware.
                 - `options: Object`: the `transformerOptions` object passed in `.transform(callback, transformerOptions)` with default fields (i.e., the `location` field) filled.